 e-Commerce Statistics for Canadians

-• e-Commerce experienced a 75% increase in 2020.
+• e-Commerce experienced a 75% increase in 2020 following the closure of brick-and-mortar shops.

-• In December 2020, e-Commerce retail trade sales amounted to US$3.82 billion.
+• In December 2020, e-commerce retail trade sales amounted to C$5.19 billion.

-• By 2025, e-Wallets are expected to make up 27% of all online payments.
+• By 2025, e-wallets are expected to make up 27% of all online payments.

-• 34% of retail e-Commerce is done on mobile devices.
+• 34% of retail e-commerce is done on mobile devices.

-• Canada is the ninth largest market for e-Commerce.
+• Canada is the world’s ninth-largest market for e-Commerce.

 • 16.6 is the average number of online purchases made by Canadians per year.